top of page

 • Should I attend the lesson with my child?

 For children under the age of 10, it is extremely beneficial if a parent is present to take notes, record videos, and understand what needs to be practised each week.
-When parents are very involved in children's practise at home, we often see much faster rates of progress and a lower occurrence of restrictive habits.
-For this to work, it is important that parents sit attentively and quietly as to not disrupt the flow of the class and take note of any questions for the end of class.
-If the child will be practising alone at home, it is best that they attend lessons lessons alone as to not create distractions in the class.
+When parents are positively involved in children's practise at home, we often see much faster rates of progress and a lower occurrence of unhelpful habits.
+For this to work, it is important that parents sit attentively and quietly as to not disrupt the flow of the class, reserving any questions for the end of class.
+If the child will be practising alone at home, it is best that they attend lessons alone as to not create distractions in the class.

 • How can I motivate my child when practising at home?